RotsteinNoam/Paint-by-Inpaint/README.md

 # Paint by Inpaint: Learning to Add Image Objects by <br> Removing Them First
 Welcome to the official repository for our paper!

+We are happy to announce that our paper has been **accepted to CVPR 2025**! 🎉

 <img src=figures/teaser.png width="80%" alt="Teaset Figure">